airlabitu/PI-sound-looper/README.md

 ## INSTALL PYTHON MODULES
-Make sure you have the following two modules.
+Make sure you have the following two modules.<br>
 **time**<br>
 **pygame**<br>
 They should be preinstalled with the Raspberry Pi OS.